vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 Data privacy, also known as information privacy or data protection, refers to the practice of safeguarding individuals' personal information from unauthorized access, use, disclosure, alteration, or destruction.
 It involves ensuring that individuals have control over their own personal data and that organizations that collect, store, and process personal data do so in a manner that respects individuals' privacy rights.

-Data privacy laws and regulations vary by jurisdiction, but many countries and regions have enacted legislation to protect individuals' personal data.
+Many countries and regions have enacted legislation to protect individuals' personal data, but their specific rules vary by jurisdiction.
-Examples of data privacy laws include the General Data Protection Regulation (GDPR) in the European Union, the California Consumer Privacy Act (CCPA) in the United States, and the Personal Data Protection Act (PDPA) in Singapore.
+Examples of data privacy laws include the General Data Protection Regulation (GDPR) in the European Union, the Health Insurance Portability and Accountability Act (HIPAA) and California Consumer Privacy Act (CCPA) in the United States, and the Personal Data Protection Act (PDPA) in Singapore.
 The U.S. data privacy legal landscape is a particularly complex patchwork of federal and state laws.
-It includes comprehensive state-level consumer privacy acts, industry-specific federal laws, and intricate pre-emption relationships between them, creating a fragmented and multifaceted regulatory environment.
+It includes comprehensive state-level data privacy acts, industry-specific federal laws, and intricate pre-emption relationships between them, creating a fragmented and multifaceted regulatory environment.

-This document outlines common privacy rights and obligations as of the time of this writing (September, 2024) in alignment with fair information practices (FIP), which are widely recognized principles but may or may not be legally required, depending on the jurisdiction.
+This document outlines common privacy rights and obligations as of the time of this writing in alignment with fair information practices (FIP), which are widely recognized principles but may or may not be legally required, depending on the jurisdiction.
 The framework presented here offers a general understanding of data privacy principles but does not guarantee legal compliance in any specific region.
-Readers are encouraged to seek legal advice for their particular situations.
+Readers are encouraged to seek legal or technical advice for their particular jurisdiction, industry(-ies), and situations.

 ### Key Roles in Data Processing

 The following terms are used by the GDPR and in the privacy industry in general to define the three key roles in data processing:

-1. **Data Subject**: The individual whose personal information is being processed (also referred to as "consumer" in this RFC and many personal data privacy laws).
+1. **Data Subject**: The individual whose personal information is being processed (also referred to as “individual" in this RFC and "consumer" in some data privacy laws).
-2. **Data Controller**: An organization or individual with decision-making authority over data processing who determines the purposes and methods of data processing, bears primary responsibility under privacy laws and is the main target of most privacy and data protection regulations.
+2. **Data Controller**: An organization or individual with decision-making authority over data processing who has the legal basis to process data and determines the purposes and methods of data processing, bears primary responsibility under privacy laws and is the main target of most privacy and data protection regulations.
 3. **Data Processor**: Often a third-party service provider who processes data on behalf of the data controller.
 Under HIPAA, data processors are referred to as "business associates."
 Data processors may be hired for specialized tasks or to improve efficiency; can subcontract to other processors, creating a chain of responsibility; must operate within the scope defined by the data controller; and are expected to maintain trust and adhere to the controller's guidelines.

 The relationship between these entities forms a hierarchy of responsibility and trust.
 The data controller sets the parameters for data use, while processors at various levels must operate within these boundaries.
 This structure ensures accountability and helps maintain data privacy throughout the information processing chain.

-### What Rights in Their Data do Consumers Have?
+### What Data Rights do Data Subjects Have?

 Regarding individual rights in data privacy, organizations should focus on six key areas:

 1. **Notice of Data Processing**: Organizations must clearly communicate their privacy policies and practices.
-This includes explaining what personal data is collected and for which purposes, how it is used, stored, and shared, and how consumers can exercise their data privacy rights.
+This includes explaining what personal data is collected and for which purposes, how it is used, stored, and shared, and how individuals can exercise their data privacy rights.
 This ensures transparency, holds data controllers accountable, and empowers individuals to make informed choices about their personal information.
 2. **Consent**: Organizations need to obtain data subjects' informed and freely given consent for collecting, using, storing, and sharing personal data.
 Different levels of consent consent may apply to different kinds of data or in different jurisdictions:
     - Consent can be affirmative ("opt-in" consent) or presumed unless stated otherwise ("opt-out" consent).
 Opt-in consent is usually required for sensitive data and children's data (under 13 or 16 years old).
     - Consent can be written, oral, or implied.
     - In some jurisdictions, such as California, consent must be sought at or before the point of data collection.
+It should also be noted that consent can be layered (i.e. provided for one function but not others) and revoked at any time by the data subject, and data controllers/processors need to act on this expediently.
+Consent Management is therefore a key requirement when handling personal data.
-3. **Access**: Organizations should offer mechanisms for consumers to access and correct their personal data.
+3. **Access**: Organizations should offer mechanisms for individuals to access and correct their personal data.
 This empowers people to ensure their data is accurate and up-to-date.
 4. **Data Choices**: In addition to rights to access and correct, data subjects often have the following data privacy rights:
     - right to have their information deleted (also referred to as the "right to be forgotten");
-    - right to port their data to a different data controller;
+    - right to download their data in a readily readable format and provide their data to a different data controller;
     - right to opt out of certain data practices, such as sale of their data, profiling, targeted/cross contextual behavioral advertising, automated decision-making.
-1. **Non-Discrimination**: Organizations must not discriminate against consumers who choose to exercise their data privacy rights.
+1. **Non-Discrimination**: Organizations must not discriminate against individuals who choose to exercise their data privacy rights.
-1. **Breach Notification**: The large amounts of data held by organizations attracts cyber criminals, increases the risk of data breaches.
+1. **Breach Notification**: The large amounts of data held by organizations attract cyber criminals, increases the risk of data breaches.
-To mitigate the consequences of data breaches and incentivize advanced data security practices, most jurisdictions require prompt notification of affected individuals when breaches occur (within 30 days of discovery being the industry practice in the U.S.).
+To mitigate the consequences of data breaches and incentivize advanced data security practices, most jurisdictions require reasonable security safeguards and prompt notification of affected individuals when breaches occur.
+Many regulatory bodies require notification from a data controller within 30 days of discovery.
+Controllers are also required to take prompt incident response measures to mitigate breaches and promptly inform and assist data subjects with breach mitigation.
 This holds organizations accountable for data security and allows individuals to take protective actions.

 By addressing these areas, organizations can respect individual privacy rights and build trust with their customers or users.